VikkiWalls/30-Day-Map-Challenge-2022/README.md

 Make a pretty map of rivers in the UK

 #### Key Skills/Technologies used:
+* Python
-* Python Geopandas
+    * Geopandas
-* Puthon Pandas
+    * Pandas

 #### Code and Data:
 * [Code](https://github.com/VikkiWalls/30-Day-Map-Challenge-2022/blob/main/Code/Day%2002%20-%20Lines.ipynb)
 * [OS Open Rivers Data](https://osdatahub.os.uk/downloads/open/OpenRivers)

 #### Notes:
+Goal was for the map to be more artistic than functinal.
+Could have experemented with the colour of the hydronodes to make them more visuble on a dark background.
+Map could be improved by smoothing the colour mappig to remove the harsh vertical line change in colour at the Welsh border.

 [Back to top](#30-day-map-challenge-2022)